By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This ability to “Hold your liquor” or other drug is not a good thing.
 It indicates that your body is already changing as a result of use.

 As you develop higher tolerance you will feel less drunk or high than before resulting in a need or desire for more of the drug to get that same effect that you used to get.

-For some drugs this is described as “chasing the high” as users find that they can never recreate that first using experience.
-Over time you will need more and more drug to get the same or similar effect and the same amount you used to use will produce less and less of an effect.
+For some drugs, this is described as “chasing the high” as users find that they can never recreate that first using experience.
+Over time you will need more and more drugs to get the same or similar effect and the same amount you used to use will produce less and less of an effect.

 This does not mean that the danger from use is declining.
 Just the opposite.

 I have worked with clients whose blood alcohol content (or level) was above .32 (read as point 32).
 Since .08 is legally drunk in this state, that person is drunk enough for four people.

 They were talking and walking around just like any normal person, or close to it.
 How?
 Because this person practiced drinking on a daily basis.
 Does that mean that they were OK?
 Not a chance.